 Our patrons are:

-The Right Hon Earl Spencer; Sally Keeble, former MP; The Reverend Peter Doyle, Bishop of Northampton; David Laing, Lord Lieutenant of Northamptonshire; Nick Petford, University of Northampton Vice Chancellor; Kelvin Thomas, Chairman, Northampton Town Football Club
+The Right Hon Earl Spencer; Right Revd David J Oakley, Bishop of Northampton; Sally Keeble, former MP; David Laing, former Lord Lieutenant of Northamptonshire; Nick Petford, University of Northampton Vice Chancellor; Kelvin Thomas, Chairman, Northampton Town Football Club